© Ene | Dreamstime.com

 Can Low Acid in Stomach Really Cause Heartburn?

 The fact is that what causes heartburn and other signs of poor digestion may be the common age-related problem of low stomach acid.
 Another research study published in 2012 concluded there was a direct association between indigestion symptoms and low stomach acid, especially in the female patients who participated in the study.

 The condition of low stomach acid production is officially known as hypochlorhydria.
 When the Gastrointestinal Center at the University of Manchester in Manchester, England, conducted the aforementioned study on low stomach acid, its authors detailed recent discoveries about how aging affects digestive function.
 The researchers confirmed what many naturopathic and integrative medicine practitioners have been championing for years—that aging and other factors lead to decreased stomach acid production, and hypochlorhydria symptoms can cause not only uncomfortable digestive issues but more serious problems as well.

 According to the University of Manchester researchers, low stomach acid is the primary age-related change that occurs in the stomach and may predispose aging individuals to malabsorption or bacterial overgrowth further along the GI tract.

-Despite the common belief that most people have too much stomach acid, the truth is that most don’t have enough.
-It is estimated that between 23 and 35% percent of those over 65 have symptoms of low stomach acid as a result of just getting older, while others have it as a result of taking drugs designed to reduce stomach acid production or infections with h. pylori, the bacteria that causes stomach inflammation and ulcers.
+Despite the common belief that most people have too much stomach acid, the truth is that most actually have low stomach acid.
+It is estimated that between 23 and 35 percent of those over 65 have symptoms of low stomach acid as a result of just getting older, while others have it as a result of taking drugs designed to reduce stomach acid production or infections with h. pylori, the bacteria that causes stomach inflammation and ulcers.